 Something I love about blogging is the ability to continue to improve upon your game.
-I have said over and over again, the process of blogging is sometimes way more fun than the actual blog post that gets output at the end of everything.
+For me, the process of blogging is sometimes way more fun than the actual blog post that gets output at the end of everything.
 The design, the community, the social interaction – are all part of the blog just as much as the content is.

-Recently, I became what in the world of blogging is “a big blogger”.
-I don’t think I have the following, fanbase, and girl crushes that other bloggers get.
-But, I do have the pageviews.
+Recently, I made a lot of changes to my site – and saw my pageviews skyrocket.
+I don’t compare much to the “big bloggers” – because I don’t think I have the following, fanbase, and girl crushes that other bloggers get.
+But, for me, I am getting the pageviews!
 This is something that has really surprised me.
 Because I don’t “share all the feelings” and have over 10K Instagram followers, I have always thought that I wouldn’t be seen by people.
 But, I think I have made a little mark on the blogging world, so I want to share how I did it.

 How to Increase blog pageviews in a few short steps!